IOnRoad: History

-In April 2013, iOnRoad was acquired by Harman International Industries.
+In April 2013, iOnRoad was acquired by Harman.
 Following the acquisition it is planned that iOnRoad's app will be embedded with Harman's media and navigation systems.

 Features

 The program’s primary purpose is to protect cars from being involved in an accident.
 The application measures the vehicle’s headway distance, alerting the driver to his speed, and proximity to the traffic ahead.
 While iOnRoad is in use, the phone is connected to the dashboard.

 Drivers are provided with a personal web dashboard that they can use in making phone calls, playing music or checking a map.
 The app also assigns points for safe driving tactics, allowing other iOnRoad drives to compete for the title of safest driver.